marcosValle/docs/README.md

 ## Ground rules for us

-**#1 Trust is at the core our relationship.** You can count on me for anything you need, whether it is a professional or personal issue.
+**#1 Trust is at the core of our relationship.** Count on me for anything you need, whether it is a professional or personal issue.
 My goal as a manager is to support you in thriving at this job, by removing blockers and directing your efforts towards our team needs and your personal goals.

 > Trust is Built in Drops and Lost in Buckets (Some Dutch fellow)

 **#2 Respect**.
-It goes without saying that we do not tolerate any kind of discrimination regarding race, gender, religion, nationality, or any identity aspect.
-I truly respect who you are and will make sure that you feel safe and comfortable to express your ideas, feelings and true colors.
+It goes without saying that I do not tolerate any kind of discrimination regarding race, gender, religion, nationality, or other identity aspects.
+I truly respect who you are.
+I will make sure that you feel safe and comfortable to express your ideas, feelings and true colors.
+Don't hesitate in talking to me if that does not happen.

 **#3 No surprises rule.** Anything can happen, but we should talk about risks BEFORE they come true.
-We’ll have weekly catch ups to sync.
-I’ll let you know about any risks, and give you timely feedback.
+We’ll have periodic meetings to sync.
+I’ll let you know about any risks ASAP, and give you timely feedback.
 I expect the same from you.
-If there is *anything* that is making you uncomfortable, let’s talk about it ASAP.
+If there is *anything* that is making you uncomfortable, let’s talk about it.
 Do NOT postpone important conversations.

 **#4 You.
 Own.
 Your.
-Work.** Autonomy and accountability follow from it.
-And yes, I'll quote spider-man here:
+Work.** Autonomy and accountability follow from it:

 > With great power comes great responsibility (Uncle Ben)

+And yes, I quoted spider-man here.

 **#5 All in**.
 You did not get here by chance.
-You came a long way to get here.
+You came a long way for it.
 You have been selected from a global pool of hundreds of top-notch candidates.
 Let’s make it worth it.
-Let’s build the best pentest team ever seen.
+Let’s build the best pentest team.
+Ever.

 **#6 Mental and physical health**.
 This takes a special place for me.
 Your wellbeing under all aspects is essential for us to work well, hence a priority for me regardless of what $COMPANY asks for.
 Do not hesitate in contacting me about things that might be bothering you.

 ## My commitments

 * I honestly **care** about you, our team, and our mission.
 Think of me as your ally, at all times.
+Especially during tough conversations.
 * I will candidly and constantly **challenge you** to achieve your goals and reach higher.
 Let's build an actionable plan together for all things improvable, even the ones that are already great.
-* I expect you to openly **challenge me**, bring ideas, vocally disagree, as well as hold me and your peers accountable.
+* I expect you to openly **challenge me**, bring ideas and vocally disagree, as well as to hold me and our peers accountable.
 Respectfully and elegantly, at all times.
 * Your **health**, either physical or mental, is sacred.
-I will fight for you to be in your best moment and try to help you when you are not. (check Ground Rule #6)
+I will fight for you to be at your best moment.
+I will try to help you when you are not, as much as you allow me to. (check Ground Rule #6)
 * I strongly believe in **motivated individuals and cohesive teams**.
 My job is to make your job a great experience.
 I will not sacrifice results for cohesion, though.
 Expect me to give you clear feedback when things go off track.
 * I will give you **more questions than answers**.
 This is a feature not a bug.